Upgrade to the __tier_name__

 Position Player: Babe Ruth (New York Yankees)

-Babe Ruth, an outfielder for the New York Yankees, revolutionized baseball with his home run hitting.
-Ruth hit 714 home runs, maintained a .342 batting average, and drove in 2,214 RBIs.
-His incredible power transformed the game and established him as one of the most legendary figures in baseball history.
+Babe Ruth, an outfielder for the New York Yankees, transformed baseball with the home run.
+He hit 714 home runs, batted .342, and drove in 2,214 RBIs, becoming one of the most legendary figures the sport has known.

-Pitcher: Grover Cleveland Alexander (Philadelphia Phillies/St. Louis Cardinals)
+Pitcher: Grover Cleveland Alexander (Philadelphia Phillies and St. Louis Cardinals)

-Grover Cleveland Alexander, known for his control and durability, pitched for the Philadelphia Phillies and St. Louis Cardinals.
-He amassed 373 wins, a 2.56 ERA, and 2,198 strikeouts.
-Alexander's consistency and effectiveness on the mound made him one of the era's top pitchers.
+Grover Cleveland Alexander split his prime between different teams in the Philadelphia Phillies and St. Louis Cardinals.
+His 373 wins, 2.56 ERA, and 2,198 strikeouts made him one of the finest pitchers of the era.

 1930s